Miłosz Kozak

-Miłosz Daniel Kozak (born 23 May 1997) is a Polish professional footballer who plays as a winger for I liga club Śląsk Wrocław.
+Miłosz Daniel Kozak (born 23 May 1997) is a Polish professional footballer who plays as a winger.

 Club career

 On 15 January 2022, it was announced that Kozak would be joining Slovak club Spartak Trnava.
 He made his debut for the club in a 1–1 draw against Dunajská Streda, playing for 68 minutes.
 After making 12 league appearances for Spartak, he left the club after not being able to find a first team position.

 Personal life

 His sister Kinga plays for Napoli and has previously featured for the Poland women's national team.